HexHive/GLeeFuzz/README.md

 The string printed in the first column is the name of different fuzzing phases, matching the measurement we reported in our paper (Figure 4a).
 The 2nd column reports the total time elapsed during each fuzzing phase.

-The ratio of the time spent in each phase should match the what we report in the paper.
+The ratio of the time spent in each phase should match what we report in the paper.
 If you have run the fuzzer for over 12 hours, the ratio should not be affected.

 ### Number of crashes

-This experiment reuse the logs produced during the previous experiment.
+This experiment reuses the logs produced during the previous experiment.
 ```sh
 ls -al <path_to_gleefuzz_workdir>/crashes/chrome_local &> ~/.tmp_gleefuzz.crash.log
 python3 experiment/number_of_crash.py ~/.tmp_gleefuzz.crash.log